Guides

 How Abstract API Handles 10-Digit Phone Number Validation in jQuery

-Abstract API addresses the core weaknesses of traditional jQuery validation because it moves the intelligence server-side.
+Abstract API addresses the core weaknesses of traditional validation methods because it moves the intelligence to the server side.

-- It confirms a number is not just syntactically correct, but actually assigned and in service.
+• It confirms a number is not just syntactically correct, but actually assigned and in use.

-- It offers real-time verification with a continuously updated dataset, which removes the need to maintain local libraries or pattern lists.
+• You receive real-time verification without the need to maintain local libraries or pattern lists for new area codes.

-Once you understand Abstract’s capabilities, you can add its 10-digit phone number validation API to your project with ease.
+Once you know Abstract’s capabilities, to add its 10-digit phone number validation API to your project is simple.

-- Sign in to Abstract and copy your Phone Validation API key.
+• Sign in to Abstract and copy your Phone Validation API key from the dashboard.

-- Add jQuery version 3.x or newer to your page.
+• Add jQuery version 3.x or newer to your page or bundle.

-- Create a helper file that exports a function to wrap the $.ajax GET request.
+• Create a helper file that exports a function to wrap an AJAX GET request to the API endpoint.

-- Call the helper from your form’s blur or submit handler with the sanitized ten-digit string.
+• In your form’s blur or submit handler, call the helper function with the sanitized ten-digit string.

-- Use the JSON response to validate the number and apply business rules.
+• Use the JSON response’s "valid" flag to accept or reject the number and its "type" or "carrier" fields for business rules.

 Sample 10-Digit Phone Number Validation Implementation with Abstract API